OpenAddressesUK/theodolite/app/views/static/about/data/faq.md

 #### How do you plan to filter out bad addresses?

 The platform will compare submitted addresses to other open data sources - for example street names and town names - to give a level of confidence to each address.
-We will publish and fine-tune the rules for this validation during the Alpha and Beta phases.
+We will publish and fine-tune the rules for this validation during the Beta phase.

+#### I've spotted some bad addresses.
+How do I tell you?

+Thanks!
+Could you head over to our [forums](https://github.com/OpenAddressesUK/forum/blob/master/README.md) and leave us a message?
+We'll work out what we need to do and get it done.

+#### How do you plan to maintain the data?

+We want to build a community of organisations and people that maintain the data whilst using it.
+For example just as there is an API to read the data published by the platform we can also receive feedback through the API to add or correct addresses.
+These feedback loops will help maintain quality and keep the data fresh.
+We will publish more about this during the Beta phase.

 ### Future